rpa-dev/rpa-website/src/pages/blog/2021-02-08-registration-details-and-forms-to-submit.md

 **Please DON’T Forget to also include with the Registration/Enrollment paperwork and a Check payable to RLWP for the First Month’s Tuition, Registration and Activity Fees.**

-Place ALL Enrollment/Registration forms into the mail.
+Place ALL Enrollment/Registration forms and payment into the mail.
 Please mail them to:

 Resurrection Lutheran Weekday Preschool (RLWP)